r78v10a07/ncservice/nCService/README.md

 This is a simple NodeJS based application that allows external applications execute programs in the server via URL.
-This is a kind of webservice developed in javascript that uses a MySQL database with the programs available to be executed.
+This is a kind of webservice developed in javascript that uses a configuration file or a MySQL database with the programs to be executed.

 The file in ./config/config.js is used to setup all the configurations.